ADMINISTRATIVE UNITS OF MONGOLIA

 The Khalkha ethnic group forms the majority of the population, with diverse small groups making up the rest.

 The current is at peace and has no religious disputes.
-59.4% of the population is religious.
-87% of the religious people over 15 are Buddhists, while 5.4% are Muslim, and 2.2% are Christian.
+59.4% of the population over the age of 15 is religious.
+87% of the religious people are Buddhists, while 5.4% are Muslims, and 2.2% are Christians.

 Although Mongolia is a large country with a relatively small population, the country has an advanced telecommunications network.
-For instance, the country has a total of 3.4m registered smart device users, with broadband, and both 3G and 4G networks being widely available to the public.
+For instance, the country has a total of 4.23m registered smart device users, with broadband, 3G, 4G, and 5G networks being widely available to the public.
 This means that the modern herders’ population have broad telecommunications access outside of the main cities too.

 Almost one third of the Mongolian population leads a conventional nomadic lifestyle in the countryside with livestock being the key livelihood source for these nomads.
 That’s why agriculture is regarded as equally important as mining in the country.
-As of 2020, the number of livestock reached 67.1m, with the herders’ population being spread around all 21 provinces as well as the capital.
-The latest census registered 137,000 to 5.5m heads of livestock per province, meaning that livestock is becoming increasingly more crucial for half of the country’s population.
+As per the preliminary results of the livestock census at the end of 2024, a total of 57.6 million livestock were counted nationwide, showing a decrease of 7 million or 10.9% compared to the previous year.
+The census recorded between 175,000 and 5.2 million heads of livestock in each province.

 ULAANBAATAR - SUMMARY